 Jonathan R. Silva applies computational and biophysical methods to improve arrhythmia therapies.
-Current projects include using holograms to guide ablation procedures and creating multi-scale models that connect nano-scale molecular movements to the chaos theory of arrhythmias.
+Current projects include using holograms to guide ablation procedures and creating developing models to guide precision anti-arrhythmic drug prescription based on advanced molecular imaging data.

-Professor Silva joined the Department of Biomedical Engineering at Washington University in St. Louis in July 2012.
-As a postdoctoral fellow at the Washington University School of Medicine, Professor Silva received the prestigious Burroughs Wellcome Fund Career Award at the Scientific Interface (CASI), which is given to scientists with backgrounds in physics, mathematics, computer science and engineering who want to explore the new frontier of biology.
+Professor Silva joined the Department of Biomedical Engineering at Washington University in St. Louis in July 2012 after receiving the prestigious Burroughs Wellcome Fund Career Award at the Scientific Interface (CASI) as a postdoctoral fellow.

 Uses holograms to guide cardiac arrhythmia ablations